-Beth asked a question in the comments on Friday that I’d love to address.
+Beth asked a literary agent request question that I’d love to address.
 Here’s what she said:

 My burning question: Is a week–or two too long to wait to get back to an agent requesting a partial?
 Based on a different agent’s feedback, I’d decided to do a huge revision of the beginning of my manuscript.
 Recently another agent (queried *before* my decision to revise) asked to see the beginning.
 Obviously I want it to be perfect before sending it, but I don’t want to lose the agent’s interest or have them think I queried them prematurely (which is actually the case, but it was an honest mistake).

 You’ve Received a Literary Agent Request… But You’re Not Ready!